Paws Abroad

 Yes.
 Regardless of whether your dog or cat travels via commercial airline, cargo, shared charter, or private jet, EU entry requirements still apply.

-Paws Abroad was built to bridge that gap.
+Paws Abroad was built to bridge that gap using:

-If you are bringing a dog or cat to Europe in 2026, verify sequencing before booking flights.
+If you are bringing a dog or cat to Europe in 2026, verify sequencing and flight strategy before you book.
+That is what prevents delays, quarantine, or refused entry.

 Join the Conversation